ianczm/spotify-downloader/README.md

 This is a simple Python script that downloads a Spotify playlist using the `spotdl` and `spotipy` library.
 It prompts the user to input the Spotify playlist link and the output path where the downloaded songs will be saved.

+The script was created to rapidly create datasets of `.mp3` files for use in music clustering research.

 ## Prerequisites